Anderw1234567/Graphics-Final/README.md

 # Graphics-Final
 cmsc381 final

+First of all, there is a whole plethora of other files and manifests required to actually build and run this on an Android device.
+Just reach out and let me know if you would like the full project and I would be happy to send it to you.

 Starter code to get OpenGL up and running was found at: https://developer.android.com/training/graphics/opengl

-I couldn't get 3d to work, I have the code the initialize 3d objects (See Cube and Pyramid Classes).
+I couldn't get 3d to work, though I have the code the initialize 3d objects (See Cube and Pyramid Classes).

 OpenGL in Android is quite different than in c++, you have to define a vertex and fragment shader for each individual class object, and can define and use different view matrices for each object.